Gord Barwell

-Gordon Keith Barwell (1944 – April 21, 1988) was a Canadian football player who played for the Saskatchewan Roughriders.
+Gordon Keith Barwell (1944 – April 21, 1988) was a Canadian professional football player who played for the Saskatchewan Roughriders.
 In his 10 seasons with the Saskatchewan Roughriders, he amassed 242 catches, 4,314 yards, and 32 touchdowns.
-Grey Cup with them in 1966.
+He won a Grey Cup as a member of the team in 1966.
 He previously played football on the Saskatoon Hilltops junior football team.
 In 1988, he died of brain cancer.
 He was a minister in his later years.
 Today, the Gord Barwell Award is awarded each year to a CFL player who exhibits exemplary Christian conduct and leadership both on and off the field.